Kolmogorov-Arnold Fourier Networks

-To address the aforementioned issues, the key challenge is balancing the inherent trade-off between model interpretability and parameter efficiency, which has long plagued traditional neural networks.
-This paper make an attempt to fundamentally redefine the traditional KAN paradigm~\cite{fuliyekaishan}.
-Specifically, this paper introduces an innovative neural network architecture—\textbf{Kolmogorov-Arnold-Fourier Networks (KAF)}, which employs Fourier domain reparameterization and dynamic activation evolution, aiming to bridge the gap between interpretability and parameter efficiency.
-Our main contributions include: \begin{itemize} \item By leveraging the associative property of matrix multiplication, we merge the two large matrices ($WA$ and $WB$) of KAN, thereby reducing the parameter complexity from $O(d_{\text{in}} \times d_{\text{out}} \times (G + K + 3))$ to $O(d_{\text{in}} \times d_{\text{out}})$, while preserving the expressive power of the model \cite{juzhen,juzhen2}.
-This approach not only effectively reduces the number of parameters but also enhances the model's scalability in high-dimensional tasks. \item We replace the traditional B-spline basis functions with trainable \textbf{Random Fourier Features} to eliminate the need for the spline coefficient matrix.
+Our main contributions include: \begin{itemize}[leftmargin=1.3em,itemsep=1pt,topsep=2pt] \item By leveraging the associative property of matrix multiplication, we merge the two large matrices ($WA$ and $WB$) of KAN, thereby reducing the parameter complexity from $O(d_{\text{in}} \times d_{\text{out}} \times (G + K + 3))$ to $O(d_{\text{in}} \times d_{\text{out}})$, while preserving the expressive power of the model.
+This approach not only effectively reduces the number of parameters but also enhances the model's scalability in high-dimensional tasks. \item We replace the traditional B-spline basis functions with trainable Random Fourier Features (RFF) to eliminate the need for the spline coefficient matrix.
 An initialization strategy based on the Central Limit Theorem ($\sigma = 1.64$) aligns the RFF spectrum with the prior knowledge of natural signals, avoiding spectral leakage issues.
 This significantly enhances the model's spectral fidelity and expressive power in high-dimensional spaces. \item We design a hybrid GELU-Fourier activation function with learnable coefficients $\{a, b\}$.
 During training, these coefficients are dynamically adjusted through gradient backpropagation, enabling an automatic transition from fixed activation functions to hybrid Fourier-symbolic representations.
 This dynamic activation mechanism not only optimizes the model's learning trajectory but also ensures the stability and efficiency of the final Fourier-driven inference mode. \end{itemize}